ryviance/Graphic-Virtual-World/README.md

 # 3D Virtual World
 Made with WebGL playing around using some Minecraft textures.
 There's 125 cherry blossom trees.
+Definitely not meant to be a game, but to learn WebGL and graphics - I know the placing/destroying feels weird :)
 <br />
 ![image](https://github.com/user-attachments/assets/9ce27aa3-61b0-4166-8c96-519a2a99dcaf)
 ## Controls